 - Divide the equal portions of the meat dough and give it into oval kabab shapes

-- Place all shaped kababs on a tray or plate
+- Place all the shaped kababs on a tray or plate

-- Take a frying pan to add ghee and heat it on medium flame
+- Take a frying pan to add ghee and heat it on a medium flame

 - Shallow fry all kababs on low-medium flame until golden brown color from both sides

-- Fry all remaining kebabs and shift to another plate or tray keep aside
+- Fry all remaining kebabs and shift to another plate o tra,y keep aside

-- Now take a clay pot( handi) or pan, add ghee in the pot and heat it well, then put onion slices to the ghee and saute them for minutes then put ginger garlic paste and fry with onion for a minute on medium flame
+- Now take a clay pot( handi) or pan, add ghee in the pot and heat it well, then put onion slices in the ghee and saute them for a minute, then put ginger garlic paste and fry with onion for a minute on medium flame

-- Reduce the heat and pour spiced yogurt, stirring to combine well keep on stirring by adding tomato puree on medium flame
+- Reduce the heat and pour spiced yogurt, stirring to combine.
+Keep on stirring by adding tomato puree on a medium flame

-- Let them cook for 5 minutes or until oil is separated from the masala ( spices), splash some water on the cooked masala, and bring it to a boil
+- Let them cook for 5 minutes or unthe the oil is separated from the masala ( spices), splash some water on the cooked masala, and bring it to a boil

-- Then place all kebabs carefully on top of the gravy, squeeze fresh lemon juice along with sprinkle garam masala coriander leaves and green chilies
+- Then place all kebabs carefully on top of the gravy, squeeze fresh lemon juice along with a sprinkle of garam masala, coriander leaves, and green chilies

-- Simmer them for another 15 minutes on low flame
+- Simmer them for another 15 minutes on a low flame

 - Now ready to serve with naan,rumali roti or chapati and raita....